Aledosim/CapgeminiChallenge/README.md

    git clone https://github.com/Aledosim/CapgeminiChallenge
    cd CapgeminiChallenge
    ```
-2. Each question is an independent Maven project, so you need to access each question folder and compile it as you which.
+2. Each question is an independent Maven project, so you need to access each question folder and compile it as you want.
 If you are using Maven, inside the question directory run:
    ```sh
    mvn package